Commercial Building Types

 The decisions that control mixed-use commercial construction are usually visible long before active field work starts.
 These are the workstreams we organize first so the project remains coordinated instead of reactive.

-Public Frontage Quality Alongside Back-of-house Practicality
+Public Frontage Quality On Georgetown's High-visibility Corridors Alongside Functional Back-of-house Operations

-Phased Turnover For Different Occupancy Types
+Phased Turnover For Different Occupancy Types — Retail Before Office, Anchor Before Inline Tenants

-Coordinated Structure, Utility, And Finish Sequencing
+Coordinated Structure, Utility Distribution, And Finish Sequencing Across Multiple Building Types Or Use Zones

 Ownership usually feels the benefit of this discipline in fewer late-stage surprises.
 Instead of watching the site react to unresolved scope questions, the team can move from preconstruction into production with a clearer understanding of what has to happen first and why.